Home Page

 RANIT is supported by leading regional businesses and governmental organizations, including the administrations of the City of Philadelphia, the Commonwealth of Pennsylvania, and the States of New Jersey, Delaware and Maryland, as well as Mid-Atlantic regional organizations focusing on international business and technology development.
 The Mayor of Philadelphia has officially proclaimed the Semi-Annual Russian-American Innovation Technology Week in Philadelphia.

-The 9th Semi-Annual Russian-American Innovation Technology Week will open in mid-November 2008.
+The 9th Semi-Annual Russian-American Innovation Technology Week will be held from November 17-21, 2008.
 The 9th Semi-Annual Russian-American Innovation Technology Week will focus on information technology, alternative energy technology, nanotechnology, robotics, chemical engineering, safety and security technologies, technology in education, venture capital, and entrepreneurship.
-Following the opening ceremonies, the Biennial Russian-American Business Opportunities Symposium will be held.
-Taking place within the framework of the 9th RANIT, the Symposium will include discussions on the challenges of doing business in Russia and opportunities in specific industrial sectors.
+Following the opening ceremonies in the Mayor’s Reception Room at Philadelphia City Hall, the 10th year anniversary of the inaugural Changing Face of Russia Symposium will be held.
+Taking place within the framework of the 9th RANIT, the Symposium will focus on regional cooperation, while also including discussions on the challenges of doing business in Russia and opportunities in specific industrial sectors.

 The 9th RANIT will once again include an extensive MARBC-organized Russian program at Philadelphia ITEC.
 The Philadelphia ITEC is part of the nation’s largest series of regional business technology events for IT and business professionals, featuring a combination of national vendors and local suppliers, and a conference program with seminars on the newest issues in information technology.
 The Mid-Atlantic - Russia Business Council will organize the participation of Russian companies in the exhibition and will also present panel discussions highlighting Russian information technology capabilities and other topics related to Russian technology and business.